jackrusher/dotemacs/README.md

 saves, Command-F "finds" (searches forward), cut and paste, selection, and so on all operate normally.
 Some commands are modified so that they're the emacs semantic equivalent of their OS X counterparts.
-For example, Command-w "kills" (closes) the current buffer rather the window (which should be full-screen most of the time).
+For example, Command-w "kills" (closes) the current buffer rather than the window (which should be full-screen most of the time).

 The emacs notation for key sequences looks like `a` (press a), `C-c`